furryalt/song-sorting-machine/README.md

 though i do want to say its just theivery from the proper api site, how else would i know to do "for song in artist.songs:"

-for this to run you will need: python3 pip lyricsgenius
+for this to run you will need: python3, pip, lyricsgenius,
-500g butter
+500g butter,
-and a reason to run some kids code off the internet it has no viruises i promise well i cant promise that, something may have latched itself to this code that im not aware of but if there is a viruis on here all responsibility is on you
+and a reason to run some kids code off the internet,

+it has no viruises i promise
+well i cant promise that, something may have latched itself to this code that im not aware of but if there is a viruis on here all responsibility is on you